Notes on the Geography of Senegal: Saint-Louis

 Faidherbe himself is laden with Christmas lights.

-Kepi in hand, Faidherbe lived to fight in the Franco-Prussian War.
+Kepi in hand, Faidherbe lived to fight in (and survive by twenty years) the Franco-Prussian War.
 Lucky guy.

 If this were an ex-British colony, the statue would have been hauled off and dumped someplace out of the way.
 Not in Senegal.